Gaming, Austria

 Gaming ([ˈɡamɪŋ]) is a municipality within the district of Scheibbs in Lower Austria.
-It is known, primarily, for an old Carthusian monastery existing within its borders.
+It is primarily known for an old Carthusian monastery existing within its borders.
 This served as the home and burial place of Duke Albert II of the Habsburg family, and now serves as the main campus for the Franciscan University of Steubenville's Study Abroad program.

 Geography

 Gaming is located in Lower Austria in the district of Scheibbs.
 It is in the foothills of the Austrian Alps.

 Tourism

 Gaming is in the Ötscher region of Austria, an area that offers many natural attractions to tourists.
 One of these attractions is the Second Viennese Spring Water Channel, which starts at the base of the Alps and provides high quality water to Vienna.
 Near Gaming is the Ötscher - Tormauer Nature Park, which is the largest of the parks in Lower Austria, and is valued for its rivers, waterfalls, and rock formations.
 The Ötscher region also contains one of the last ancient forests existing within Central Europe.

-The area appeals to tourists due to its natural environment, the presence of nature trails (one book named as many as fifty-five), and its abundance of clean water.
-In addition, the area attracts tourists for its ski slopes and mountains, and the rivers and lakes are used for kayaking, boating, rafting, and swimming.

 The Franciscan University of Steubenville established its Gaming campus in the Kartause in 1991.
-There are around 200 students per semester participate in the university's study abroad program.
+Around 200 students per semester participate in the university's study abroad program.